Viet Minh: First Indochina War

 French General Jean Étienne Valluy quickly pushed the Việt Minh out of Hanoi.
 His French infantry with armored units went through Hanoi, fighting small battles against isolated Việt Minh groups.
-The French encircled the Việt Minh base, Việt Bắc, in 1947, but failed to defeat the Việt Minh forces, and had to retreat soon after.
-The campaign is now widely considered a Việt Minh victory over the well-equipped French force.
+The French encircled the Việt Minh base, Việt Bắc, in late 1947, they caused great damage to the Viet Minh but failed to decisively defeat the Việt Minh forces, and retreated soon after.
+According to the communists, the campaign was a Việt Minh "victory" over the well-equipped French force.
+While the war with the Viet Minh was ongoing, France decided to seek an alternative political solution by negotiating with the anti-communist nationalists led by former emperor Bao Dai, leading to the establishment of the unified and "independent" State of Vietnam within the French Union in June 1949.
+However, the new state remained indirectly controlled by France and was only gradually given power.
+The United States recognized the new country in February 1950 to help the French fight communism (but opposed colonialism) and opposed the Viet Minh's governement that got recognized by the USSR and communist China in January.

-The Việt Minh continued fighting against the French until 1949, when the border of China and Vietnam was linked together as a result of the campaign called Chiến dịch Biên giới ("Borderland Campaign").
+The Việt Minh continued fighting lonely against the French until 1950 when they got a massive and important help from the Chinese communists, and later the border of China and Vietnam was linked together as a result of the campaign called Chiến dịch Biên giới ("Borderland Campaign"/Battle of Route Coloniale 4) that year.
 The newly communist People's Republic of China gave the Việt Minh both sheltered bases and heavy weapons with which to fight the French.
 With the additional weapons, the Việt Minh were able to take control over many rural areas of the country.
 Soon after that, they began to advance towards the French-occupied areas.

-North Vietnam and the end of the Việt Minh
+Victory and dissolution

+On 7 March 1951, Viet Minh and National United League of Vietnam (Hội Liên Việt) merged to form the Vietnamese United Front (Mặt trận Liên Việt).
+Nonetheless, people continued to call the new front as Viet Minh.
+In late 1953, the Viet Minh began a land reform that turned out to be a disaster.

+Later the United Front changed into the current Vietnam Fatherland Front (Mặt trận Tổ quốc Việt Nam) on 10 September 1955.

-Following their defeat at the Battle of Điện Biên Phủ, the French began negotiations to leave Vietnam.
-As a result of peace accords worked out at the Geneva Conference in Geneva, Switzerland, Vietnam was divided into North Vietnam and South Vietnam at the 17th Parallel as a temporary measure until unifying elections could take place in 1956.
-Transfer of civil administration of North Vietnam to the Việt Minh was given on 11 October 1954.
-Hồ Chí Minh was appointed Prime Minister of North Vietnam, which would be run as a socialist state.
-Ngô Đình Diệm, who was previously appointed Prime Minister of South Vietnam by Emperor Bảo Đại, eventually assumed control of South Vietnam.
+Following their defeat at the Battle of Điện Biên Phủ, the French began negotiations to end the conflict.
+As a result of peace accords worked out at the Geneva Conference in Geneva, Switzerland, Vietnam was divided into North Vietnam and South Vietnam at the 17th Parallel with the French army retreating to the South and the Viet Minh army retreating to the North as a temporary measure until unifying elections could take place in 1956.
+Transfer of civil administration of North Vietnam to the Viet Minh was given on 11 October 1954.
+Ho Chi Minh was appointed Prime Minister of North Vietnam, which would be run as a socialist state.
+Ngo Dinh Diem, who was previously appointed Prime Minister of South Vietnam by Emperor Bảo Đại, eventually assumed control of South Vietnam.